In part 1 we looked at the myth of ‘unstoppable code’.

 So the overall cost of execution here, for you, is a function of the overall amount spent (wasted) by rebel miners attempting to mine blocks and resist the attack.
 If they collectively spend, say, $150m of their money over the course of 2 weeks trying to mine blocks before each of them in turn realises it’s futile and gives up, then that’s roughly how much you’ll have to spend in order to out-work them, override their blocks, and keep the blockchain contained.

-Except it’s not a level playing field, of course: your operation is far more cost-efficient because you have a huge unfair advantage with all the best mining locations and equipment, plus you can arrest people.
+(Except it’s not a level playing field, of course: your operation is far more cost-efficient because you have a huge unfair advantage with all the best mining locations and equipment, plus rebel miners have to worry about getting raided, arrested etc.).

 Note that the difficulty retargeting makes no difference.
 Lower difficulty makes it easier for rebel miners to mine blocks, but that doesn’t make it any easier for rebel miners to get ahead of you.
 They still can’t get out from under the pillow that you’re holding down.
 At low difficulty, it takes less hashes to mine a valid block for both of you, so for every block that rebel miners produce, you can produce e.g. not just 4 but 4,000.